mkbabb/parse-that/docs/tranches/B/FINAL.md

 ## Handoff

+Resume from
+`FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md` and
-Resume at `PROGRESS.md §Next executable boundary`.
-Preserve the active branch, private prototype changes, amended raw artefacts and user-owned untracked `data` symlink.
+`PROGRESS.md §Next executable boundary`.
+Preserve the active branch, banked private prototype evidence and user-owned untracked `data` symlink.
 Resume with unordered composition and generic CSS-needed leaf proof; revisit recursion only with a real Value/JSON-shaped AST product.
 Do not publish, widen the API or begin Value-owned CSS work from this repository.